Open your eyes to 9 ways to look more youthful

-Swear by sunglasses and SPF
+Swear with sunglasses and SPF

 Avoid unnecessary wrinkles by applying SPF as part of your daily moisturising routine.
-Coupled with sunglasses that stop you from squinting, sunblock will prevent early development of lines around the eye area and those nasty ‘crow’s feet’ that spread over time.
+Coupled with sunglasses that stop you from squinting, sunblock will prevent the early development of lines around the eye area and those nasty ‘crow’s feet’ that spread over time.

 Open your eyes with mascara

 Mascara is magic.
 It gives the illusion of big, wide, youthful eyes that are bright, open and awake.
 As we age, our eyes look smaller due to the puffy, dark circles that begin to form.
-By applying a single coat of mascara to your top and bottom lashes, you’ll be amazed at the eye-dyllic transformation!
+By applying a single coat of mascara to your top and bottom lashes, you’ll be amazed at the eye-idyllic transformation!
 If you’re lacking in the long lashes department, try an eyelash curler to keep them uniform or even try your luck with some falsies for some added glamour.

 Say no to salt